BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-006-invalid-product-add-in-cart.md

 ## Description

-The invalid product page for product ID 123 displays a functional Add to Cart option.
-The nonexistent product can be added to the cart and the user can proceed through the checkout flow with it.
+An invalid product can be added to the cart from its Product Detail page.
+The user can then enter Checkout Step One, but proceeding to Checkout Step Two causes the checkout page to become blank and unresponsive.

 ## Preconditions